Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartdata/setexternalworkbook/_index.md

 ---

-## setExternalWorkbook(String workbookPath, boolean updateChartData)  function
+## setExternalWorkbook(String workbookPath, boolean updateChartData)  method

  Sets external workbook as a data source for the chart.